Thanhngocpham200893/STATE-instructions/CDD/README.md

     Therefore we need to plot the CDD from -z/2 to z/2 CDD profile printted at z of (0, z), so we need to apply PBC to CDD and plot CDD.
     I make a mathplotlib script to plot such feature.
+    To use this script, you need to use my python3 environments by using this command. source /home/thanhpn/myenv/bin/activate
+    To excecute the plot, use this command python3 plot.py